 While you may have left your love for emo music behind in high school, acne isn’t always something you can say goodbye to so easily.
 Acne is becoming increasingly more common in adults, with up to 15 percent of women affected—and dry or oily skin can also have similar effects on your skin.

 So what causes acne, exactly?
 “When skin pores get clogged, usually by dead skin cells, oil cannot discharge and accumulates in the pore and under the skin, creating a whitehead or blackhead,” explains Viseslav Tonkovic-Capin, MD, a Kansas City dermatologist and editor DermBoard.org.
 “This is a perfect environment for [the bacteria] Propionibacterium acnes, which then flourishes and causes inflammation, creating pimples.”

-Whatever products you choose, they should be labeled “non-comedogenic,” says King, because this means they won’t clog pores—look for that label in summer-perfect skin care, too.
-A skin care routine for acne should include gentle cleansing twice a day.“Harsh cleansers can strip too much oil and can have the opposite effect, over-stimulating your oil glands,” says Tam.
+When shopping for skincare products for acne-prone skin, King advises that you buy non-comedogenic items because they won’t clog pores.
+Tam adds that you should cleanse with gentle face wash twice a day.“Harsh cleansers can strip too much oil and can have the opposite effect, over-stimulating your oil glands,” says Tam.
 “This may leave you feeling good right away but make you oilier over time.”
 Follow up cleansing with a non-comedogenic moisturizer and sunscreen (in the morning), suggests Tam.

-If over-the-counter products aren't working for you, see a dermatologist or your general practitioner who can help you explore other treatment options, including prescription medications.
+If over-the-counter products aren't working for you, consider seeing a dermatologist or your general practitioner who can help you explore other treatment options, including prescription medications.
 For adult women, birth control pills with low-dose estrogen and progesterone are often helpful, says Melanie Palm, MD, a dermatologist in San Diego.